-Timothy Angel is a dedicated performing artist and teacher.
-Originally from Washington State, Angel now resides in Lubbock, Texas, where he is attending Texas Tech University completing his DMA (Doctor of Musical Arts) in Violin Performance under Dr. John Gilbert.
+Dr. Timothy Angel is a dedicated performing artist and teacher.
+Originally from Washington State, he now resides in the Arlington, Texas where he is an adjunct violin professor at the University of Texas at Arlington.

-Most recently, Dr. Angel was invited to act as a guest concertmaster for the Amarillo Symphony and won the Principal Second violin chair in the Lubbock Symphony for the 2017-2018 season.
+Most recently, Dr. Angel was invited to act as a guest concertmaster for the Amarillo Symphony and won the Principal Second violin chair in the Lubbock Symphony.
 In the past, Angel has also won section violin positions with the Las Colinas Symphony and the Lubbock Symphony Orchestra.
 He has also won numerous competitions including the Coeur d’Alene Symphony Orchestra National Young Artist competition in January 2015, where he performed the Glazunov Violin Concerto in a minor with the symphony the following May.
 Angel’s other solo engagements include works by Sarasate, Camille Saint-Saëns, and Jean Sibelius.

-Additional awards include winning the American Suzuki Institute’s John and Catherine Kendall Memorial Scholarship for 2016, The CodaBow International Scholarship for 2017, and the most outstanding Graduate Student (University of Texas at Arlington for the 2014-2015 school year.
+Dr. Angel has won many awards including the American Suzuki Institute’s John and Catherine Kendall Memorial Scholarship for 2016, the CodaBow International Scholarship for 2017, and the Most Outstanding Graduate Student at University of Texas at Arlington for the 2014-2015 school year.